google/cluster-insight/README.md

      with the line: `DOCKER_OPTS='-H tcp://0.0.0.0:4243 -H unix:///var/run/docker.sock'`
    * Restart the Docker daemon: `sudo service docker restart`

-* On the Kubernetes master do the following:
+* Continue here: On the Kubernetes master do the following:
    * Login to the master host.
    * Check if the Docker service is running: `sudo docker ps`.
 If this gives an error, you must install and start the Docker service on this machine